DavidHGillen/Satisfactory_IconCapture/README.md

 Once you have created a library of `Camera Data Assets` you will find it easy to setup batches and capture new elements.
 There is a small library provided of some attempts to mirror the default values for some things found in vanilla.
+You can manually edit any of the data assets if needed, but if you modify the plugin they may get overwritten with new updates.

 ## Batch Settings:
 Batch mode is for more advanced usage, if you have a lot of things to capture it'll save time.